Arsalan80425/Arsalan80425/README.md

 # Hey there!
-I'm Mohammad Danish Ansari
+I'm Mohammed Arsalan

 I am currently in my third year of B.Tech in Data Science & Artificial Intelligence at the Indian Institute of Information Technology, Dharwad.
 With strong enthusiasm and steady commitment, I work hard to keep improving my knowledge and skills, becoming a better version of myself over time.

 - 🌱 Currently I’m learning Machine Learning
 - 👯 I’m looking to collaborate on ML projects.
-- 📫 How to reach me: Drop a message on my [LinkedIn](https://www.linkedin.com/in/danish9491/).
+- 📫 How to reach me: Drop a message on my [LinkedIn](www.linkedin.com/in/mohammed-arsalan-58543a305).

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">